LucHermitte/vim-compil-hints/README.md

 [options](https://github.com/LucHermitte/lh-vim-lib/blob/master/doc/Options.md) are:

 #### `g:compil_hints.use_balloons`
-Activates the display of balloons
+Activates the display of balloons -- boolean: [1]/0

-boolean: [1]/0

 Requires Vim to be compiled with [`+balloon_eval`](http://vimhelp.appspot.com/various.txt.html#%2bballoon_eval) support.

 #### `g:compil_hints.use_signs`
-Activates the display of signs
+Activates the display of signs -- boolean: [1]/0

-boolean: [1]/0

 Requires Vim to be compiled with [`+signs`](http://vimhelp.appspot.com/various.txt.html#%2bsigns) support.

 #### `g:compil_hints.autostart`
-When sets, the plugin is automatically started.
+When sets, the plugin is automatically started -- boolean: 1/[0]

-boolean: 1/[0]

 #### `(bpg):compil_hints.context_re`
 Regular expression used to recognize and display differently messages like:

 ```